Check if you meet all the rules before you start your claim. You can claim Parenting Payment after the birth of your child.

 - any other documents we’ve asked for

-If you have a partner, you’ll need to submit the Partner Details – Parenting Payment Partnered form.
+If you're claiming online and have a partner, you’ll need to submit the Partner Details – Parenting Payment Partnered form.

 Submit other documents

 We may ask you for documents to help us assess your claim.
-If we do, you must give these to us at the same time as you submit your claim.
+If we do, you may need to provide these to us before you can submit your claim.

-We may not accept your claim if you don't give us all of the documents we ask for.
+We can’t process your claim if you don't give us all of the documents we ask for.

 Proof of identity

-You may need to confirm your identity when you claim.
+You or your partner may need to confirm your identity when you claim.